AndrewJBateman/ionic-angular-world-data/README.md

 **TODO**
 * Add code to store/clear favourites

-* **About** Working.
-Displays Unsplash image with author credit and short info about the app with links to APIs used.
-Header includes popover with working links to Author Website, Github Repo & a contact page
+* **About** Displays Unsplash image with author credit and short info about the app with links to APIs used.
+Header includes popover with working links to Author Website, Github Repo & author website contact page
-**TODO**
-* Add link to my website contact form

 ## :clipboard: Status & To-do list